klbarret-gif/Personal-Digital-Lexicon-/README.md

 I also added some messages I sent in recent groupchats with my friend group emoji or certain phrases frequencies.

 Discrub saves message content into a csv file, which I read and analyzed in Python to find the phrases I use the most.
 I used code from Stack Overflow and Google with some slight adjustments.
 This csv data was used to created graphs in Google Sheets.
-Then I searched for these words, phrases, and emoji's in Discord, screen-shotting ones I found funny, but not too personally incriminating.
+Then I searched for these words, phrases, and emoji's in Discord, screen-shotting candid momemts of my life that are not too personally incriminating.

 ## Results: